 Here at Holland & Usry, we think of Pretrial Intervention as a “second chance” program.
 Participants are required to perform community service, make restitution to their victims (if any), and participate in counseling.
 They may receive referrals to educational or vocational agencies.
 The goal of PTI is to rehabilitate and deter future criminal behavior, and to allow the defendant to move on in his or her life as a better person without a criminal record.
 If you complete PTI your charge is dismissed and expunged automatically.

 Who’s Eligible for Pretrial Intervention?

 Not every individual is eligible for PTI.
 Not every crime is eligible for PTI.
+That said, don't just count yourself out if you've got major charges- we've gotten clients into PTI for felonies, including drug charges.
 Here are some of the most important restrictions:

 - Certain crimes of violence are excluded from the program.

 - Driving under the influence and other traffic violations are excluded from PTI.